 Code Description Action 101 Interrupt failure Have the computer serviced.
 102 Timer failure Have the computer serviced.
-106 System board failure Have the computer serviced.
-114 External ROM checksum error Have the computer serviced.
+103 Processor speed set too high Have the computer serviced.
+106 Diskette controller failure Have the computer serviced.
+114 External ROM checksum failure Have the computer serviced.
 129 Level 1 cache error Have the computer serviced.
 131 POST detected a system board voltage out of range Have the computer serviced.
 135 Microprocessor fan failure Have the computer serviced.
+136 Hardfile fan failure Have the computer serviced.
 151 Real time clock failure Have the computer serviced.
 161 Defective CMOS Battery Replace the battery.
-See "Replacing the battery" on page 67.
+See "Replacing the battery" on page 57.